pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 - Google Cloud
 - Private intrastructure on-prem

 During this lab, you will get access to Google Cloud and Private Infrastructure, as these are providing container environment.
-Amazon Web Services is used in this setup as a message broker only to aggregate data from sensors and make it avaialbe to get by application component that you will deploy on-prem in this lab.
+Amazon Web Services is used in this setup as a message broker only which is a function already provided by Amazon.

 You can find credentials on the paper sheet at your desk.

 ## 2. On-prem private infrastructure access

-In order to get access to private network, please first find credentials for your POD in the paper sheet.
+In order to get access to private network, please first find credentials for your POD in the paper sheet on in the DMZ_USER_XX.txt file on the desktop.

-Each LAB User will have his own instance on Cisco Container Platform, where you can manage Kubernetes Cluster.
-On that cluster you will deploy your containerized application.
+Each LAB User will have dedicate instance on Cisco Container Platform, where you can manage Kubernetes Cluster.
+Once you will create Kubernetes cluster, you will deploy your containerized application.

-Multiple are using same server, hence the naming POD0X-Y where X is a server number and Y is a environment ID within that server.
-Servers running ESXi, which are managed by vCenter.
-For lab purposes, each ESXi is managed by own vCenter.
+_Multiple are using same server, hence the naming POD0X-Y where X is a server number and Y is a environment ID within that server.
+Servers are running ESXi, and each ESXi is managed by own vCenter.
-Two to five users will share the same hardware server and same vCenter, however each User will have own instance of Cisco Container Platform.
+Two to five users will share the same hardware server and same vCenter, however each User will have own instance of Cisco Container Platform._

-Below table collects each user lab systems:
+Below table provides URLs to User's on-prem environment

 *Table 1: User to POD assignment*